 I am a photographer, producer, editor and writer with over 20 years of experience.
 Throughout my career I have had the opportunity to produce stories about some of the most innovative thinkers, entertainers, musicians, athletes and idea makers of my time.
 People often ask me who my favorite interview was, or what my favorite assignment was.
 I have never really been able to answer this.
 I have recently been digging deep into my archive to see if I can answer this question for myself.

-“I started out as a kid with a camera.”
+I started out as a kid with a camera

-In early 2000 I was introduced to the world of video journalism and began my career with CNN.
-I fell in love with storytelling and using whatever medium was necessary to tell stories.
-In 2002 I was told by one of my CNN heroes that I should learn how to edit.
-He handed me a laptop loaded with Final Cut Pro and it was over.
-I learned how to edit and realized that I now had control of every aspect of telling a story.
+In early 2000 I was introduced to the world of video production and began my career with CNN.
+I fell in love with storytelling and using anything and everything to produce stories.
+I was told by one of my favorite CNN cameramen that I should learn how to edit.
+I taught myself how to edit and realized that this additional skill now gave me control over every aspect of telling a story.

 In 2001 I began to interview bands, singers and musicians as a field producer for a 30 minute weekly music show which aired on CNN called The Music Room.
 This not only gave me interesting stories to produce, but also gave me extreme confidence in my interviewing skills.
 I was able to sit across from some of the most legendary bands and singers of all time and have conversations about their lives and history.

 Years of producing feature content for major sporting events broadened my production skills and helped me learn to produce and follow stories in the field as they happened.
 High-end sports production helped sharpen my skills in post-production as well as working with on-air talent during live broadcasts.